2.1 — Introduction to functions

 The curly braces and statements in-between are called the function body.
 This is where the statements that determine what your function does will go.

-Here is a sample program that shows how a new function is defined and called:
+Here is a sample program that illustrates a user-defined function being defined and called:

 #include <iostream> // for std::cout